Vanguard FDIC insured

 Is Vanguard FDIC Insured?

-Vanguard is covered by SIPC insurance, but it does not have FDIC insurance.
+Vanguard has SIPC insurance, but it does not have FDIC insurance.
 Here are the details:

-Vanguard offers only brokerage accounts and does not provide any bank accounts, such as checking or savings accounts.
+Vanguard only offers brokerage accounts.
+It does not provide bank accounts such as checking or savings accounts.

-Since the FDIC guarantees only bank accounts, Vanguard does not have FDIC insurance.
+The FDIC only insures bank accounts, so Vanguard does not offer FDIC protection.

-Every brokerage account at Vanguard is protected by SIPC, with an insurance limit of $500,000.
-Up to $250,000 of this can be applied to cash that is not invested.
+Every brokerage account at Vanguard is protected by SIPC.
+The coverage limit is $500,000.
+Up to $250,000 of this amount can apply to uninvested cash.

 Vanguard IRA fdic insured